-PAIs Consideration Carbon footprint is monitored and considered in investment analysis and investment decision-making processes.
+PAIs Consideration 1.
+GHG emissions Carbon footprint is monitored and considered in investment analysis and investment decision-making processes.
 The fund applies strict exclusion criteria based on DNB's Instructions.
 Oil sands extraction, mining companies and power produced from thermal coal are excluded in cases where the company derives 30 percent or more of their income from these activities.
 Exceptions can be made for companies with a clear path to transition based on our forward-looking assessment.
-2. Carbon footprint 3.
-GHG Intensity of Investee Companies In addition, companies which either extract more than 20 million tonnes of thermal coal or with power generating
+Carbon footprint GHG Intensity of Investee Companies In addition, companies which either extract more than 20 million tonnes of thermal coal or with power generating capacity of more than 10000 MW from the combustion of thermal coal, may be excluded from the investment universe or placed under observation.